 Nestled in the quaint suburb of Harfield Village, Zapata is the real deal.
 Their home-made guacamole is terrific and I recommend being adventurous when ordering.
 If it gets too spicy, simply wash it down with a frozen margarita.
 Or two, nobody is judging here.

 The trendiest Mexican spot in Cape Town, El Burro even has its own food truck.
 It’s an authentic Mexican affair in Green Point that always delivers the goods.
-If you want an idea about how well run they are, just take a look at their Twitter account.
+If you want an idea about how well run they are, just take a look at their Twitter feed.